marcelwhi/hello-world/README.rst

 How to add new coin
 -------------------

-Copy `coin_template.yml <coin_template.yml>`_ and name it with coin name.
+Copy `coin_template.yml <coin_template.yml>`_ to coin/ directory and name it with coin name.
 Use common coin name, do not lowercase all letters, use underscore instead of space.

 Good names: